Convert an image to PDF on the iPhone and iPad

 Having the final box, the image can be converted to PDF using the code in the first half of the article.

-The code for the new conversion method is placed in the convertImageToPDF:withResolution:maxBoundsRect:pageSize: static method in the PDFImageConverter utility class, it is used like this:
+The code for the new conversion method is placed in the convertImageToPDF:withResolution:maxBoundsRect:pageSize:

 1 2 3 4 5 6 7 8 | CGSize pageSize = CGSizeMake(612, 792); CGRect imageBoundsRect = CGRectMake(50, 50, 512, 692); NSData *pdfData = [PDFImageConverter convertImageToPDF: image withResolution: 300 maxBoundsRect: imageBoundsRect pageSize: pageSize]; NSString *path = [NSHomeDirectory() stringByAppendingPathComponent: @"Documents/image.pdf"]; [pdfData writeToFile:path atomically:NO]; |